You Don’t Have to Buy Into OCD’s Story

 Module 9: The Alternative/Real Story

-This module focuses on creating a new story based on reality and sense information to help one stay out of The Bubble and in reality.
+This module focuses on creating new stories based on reality and sense information to help one stay out of The Bubble and stay grounded in reality.
 Clients work on making this the story they turn to rather than the false one created by OCD.

 Module 10: Tricks and Cheats

-This module covers various ways OCD tricks you into over-relying on possibility, dismissing actual evidence, and making irrelevant associations.
+This module covers the various ways that OCD tricks you into over-relying on possibility, dismissing actual evidence, and making irrelevant associations.
 These different tricks have names and clients can identify what relates to them.

 Module 11: The Real Self